On This Page

 School System

+If a student reaches the required level at CSEC, or equivalent, they may also be given the option of taking a Caribbean Advanced Proficiency Examination (CAPE) subject, which is the Caribbean equivalent of an A Level.
+The grading system is similar to CXC exams, with Grade I representing an excellent performance, whereas Grade VII represents an unsatisfactory performance.
+Grades I–III are the equivalent of an A*-C at A Level.
 All students are then automatically enrolled in the compulsory Year 12 (one academic year) programme at the Cayman Islands Further Education Centre (CIFEC), where they can take an array of business and technology courses (BTEC), get involved in work experience and internships, or retake CXC or GCSE exams to improve their grade standing.
-There is also the option for students to enrol in a dual entry programme such as A Levels at St. Ignatius or Cayman Prep and High School, an approved accredited school overseas (this option at the students expense), or attend the University College of the Cayman Islands and work on an Associate's Degree.
+There is also the option for students to enrol in a ‘dual entry programme’ such as A Levels at St. Ignatius, Cayman Prep and High School or a *state boarding school in the UK, or attend the University College of the Cayman Islands and work on an Associate's Degree.
 After completing their Year 12 programme, students graduate from their original respective secondary schools at the compulsory school leaving age of 17.
 Those taking A Levels will carry on with their education until the age of 18.

-Students who do not have the minimum five external passes (at CSEC or GCSE) including English and Mathematics (after graduating from high school), may have the opportunity to be admitted to UCCIs Pre-College Matriculation programme, where they can obtain transferable college credits.
-This programme allows students to take foundation level courses in Maths, English and college skills in order to prepare students to transition into an Associate's Degree programme.
+Students who do not have the minimum five external passes (at CSEC or GCSE), including English and mathematics (after graduating from high school), may have the opportunity to be admitted to UCCI’s Pre-College Matriculation programme, where they can obtain transferable college credits.
+This programme allows students to take foundation level courses in maths, English and college skills in order to prepare students to transition into an Associate's Degree programme.

 Graduation Rules & Exams

 Until June 2014, government high school students graduated with a High School Diploma based solely on attendance and behaviour, and a clutch of external exams (usually CXCs or GCSEs) if they had taken any.
-However, for a student to officially graduate with a High School Diploma, they now must pass a minimum of five subjects, including passes in Maths and English.They are then graded into one of four academic levels: Level 2 with High Honours, Level 2 with Honours, Level 2 Diploma, Level 1 Diploma the highest being Level 2 with High Honours.
+However, for a student to officially graduate with a High School Diploma, they now must pass a minimum of five subjects, including Maths and English.They are then graded into one of four academic levels: Level 2 with High Honours, Level 2 with Honours, Level 2 Diploma, Level 1 Diploma – the highest being Level 2 with High Honours.
 In addition, during their last three years (Years 10-12) they must have at least a 90% or more attendance record, along with less than 14 days of suspension.
 The levels are based on the number of CXC, GCSE or BTEC exams they pass.
-For example, the Level 2 Diploma with High Honours means that the student has passed at least 9 subjects at A*-B. The 9 subjects must include English and Maths.
-For the last two years an additional requirement to graduate has been the completion of at least 10 hours of volunteering or community service.
+For example, the Level 2 Diploma with High Honours means that the student has passed at least nine subjects at A*-B. The nine subjects must include English and Maths.
+For the last two years, an additional requirement to graduate has been the completion of at least 10 hours of volunteering or community service.

 For entry to an A Level programme, a minimum of five passes at CXC or GCSE, including Maths and English, are considered necessary.
 Further requirements include a minimum grade pass at A*-C or 1-3 which are essential if applying for a government scholarship.
 For those in the US system, a 2.75 GPA is considered necessary for entry to a university course, but a 3.0 GPA is necessary to qualify for a Cayman Islands Government university scholarship.
+Those who go on to Level 3 (International Baccalaureate or Advanced Placement diplomas, A Levels or an Associate’s Degree at UCCI) after finishing CXCs/GCSEs at the age of 16, can then pursue a tertiary education if they have achieved passing grades.

 Exam Fees